Synoptic Gospels

-Over three-quarters of Mark's content is found in both Matthew and Luke, and 97% of Mark is found in at least one of the other two synoptic gospels.
-Additionally, Matthew (24%) and Luke (23%) have material in common that is not found in Mark.

 The calming of the storm is recounted in each of the three synoptic gospels, but not in John.

 The gospels of Matthew, Mark, and Luke are referred to as the synoptic Gospels because they include many of the same stories, often in a similar sequence and in similar or sometimes identical wording.
 They stand in contrast to John, whose content is largely distinct.
 The term synoptic (synopticus; συνοπτικός) comes via Latin from the Greek σύνοψις, synopsis, i.e. "(a) seeing all together, synopsis".
 (Note: Both Greek words, synoptikos and synopsis, derive from σύν syn (prep.), meaning "together, with", and etymologically related words pertaining to sight, vision, appearance, i.e. ὀπτικός optikos (adj.; cf. English optic), meaning "of or for sight", and ὄψις opsis (n.), meaning "appearance, sight, vision, view".)
 The modern sense of the word in English is of "giving an account of the events from the same point of view or under the same general aspect".
 It is in this sense that it is applied to the synoptic gospels.

 This strong parallelism among the three gospels in content, arrangement, and specific language is widely attributed to literary interdependence, though the role of orality and memorization of sources has also been explored by scholars.
-The question of the precise nature of their literary relationship—the synoptic problem—has been a topic of debate for centuries and has been described as "the most fascinating literary enigma of all time".
-While no conclusive solution has been found yet, the longstanding majority view favors Marcan priority, in which both Matthew and Luke have made direct use of the Gospel of Mark as a source, and further holds that Matthew and Luke also drew from an additional hypothetical document, called Q,' though alternative hypotheses that posit direct use of Matthew by Luke or vice versa without Q are increasing in popularity within scholarship.
+Scholarship starting around 2020 focuses on explaining the gospels' relationship in terms of ancient compositional practices and comparisons with other ancient historical biographers.
+The question of the precise nature of their relationship is a topic of ongoing debate, and no conclusive solution has been found yet.
+The majority view favors Marcan priority, in which both Matthew and Luke have made direct use of the Gospel of Mark as a source, and further holds that Matthew and Luke also drew from an additional hypothetical document, called Q,' though alternative hypotheses that posit direct use of Matthew by Luke or vice versa without Q are increasing in popularity within scholarship.

-The synoptic gospels are similar to John; all are composed in Greek, have a similar length, and were completed in less than a century after Jesus' death.
-However, they differ from non-canonical sources such as the Gospel of Thomas in that they belong to the ancient genre of biography.
-The patterns of parallels and variations found in the gospels are typical of ancient biographies about real people and history.